 Additional resources can be obtained from your national, state, and local political parties.

 Wellstone Action provides excellent in person training programs and free on-line tools like Winning the Wellstone Way, a comprehensive guide to running a campaign.
 Democracy for America and 314 Action provides free on-line videos of their candidate training sessions.
 The Daily Kos hosts Nuts and Bolts: A Guide to Democratic Campaigns that discusses issues to help campaigns be successful.
-Contact the Freethought Equality Fund for possible financial support for this type of training.
+Contact the Freethought Equality Fund for possible financial support for campaign and leadership training.

 Still unsure about running for office? – please read Howard Katz’s essay “I’m Doing My Part – Are You?”